tonnrueter/piamInterfaces/README.md

   write.csv2(templatedata, "test.csv", na = "", row.names = FALSE, quote = FALSE)
   ```

+- Opening the csv files in Excel can be problematic, as it sometimes changes values and quotation marks.
+  You can edit the files in LibreOffice Calc using the settings in the Text Import dialog:
+  - Separated by: Semicolon
+  - String delimiter: "

 - The github diff on a large semicolon-separated file is often unreadable.
 For a human-readable output, save the old version of the mapping and run:
   ```